-There’s still a lot of work that’s involved in innovation, research, and infrastructure, and all kinds of things that don’t directly relate to adding features to the system.
+There’s still a lot of work involved in innovation, research, infrastructure, and all kinds of things that don’t directly relate to adding features to the system.
 That still doesn’t get capitalized.
-But in Agile, you have ‘stories’ that implement new features.
-If you have a story for a feature like a new single sign-on mechanism, all of a sudden you can capitalize.
-And you may not even need time sheets to do it.
-But this requires a real explanation in the same way that capitalization required an explanation the old way.
+But in Agile, you have “stories” that implement new features.
+If you have a story for a feature like a new single sign-on mechanism, all of a sudden, you can capitalize.
+And you may not even need timesheets to do it.
+But this requires a real explanation in the same way that capitalization required an explanation in the old way.
 This conversation has to happen.

 Today, Agile at scale is impacting stakeholders responsible for governance and investment.
-Because IT departments often still operate without transparency, the perception can be, “Here’s our big fat cost center.
+Because IT departments often still operate with limited cost transparency, the perception of IT financial management can be, “Here’s our big fat cost center.
 Here’s the amount of money we spend, and over time, we get various business outcomes, and yes, we have a real hard time correlating them to the investment.
-We just allocate the costs away.”
+We allocate the costs away.”

-By virtue of standardized IT taxonomy and reporting, and regardless of waterfall or Agile models, TBM gives enterprises a way to provide visibility around financial metrics for application development.
-That’s what really drives the business value forward.
+By virtue of its standardized taxonomy and reporting, and regardless of waterfall or Agile models, TBM gives enterprises a way to provide visibility around financial metrics for Agile-based application development and organize resources and outcomes into value-stream–specific activities that align with business outcomes.
+That’s what drives the business value forward.

-When you think about some of the world’s largest companies, who have maybe 10,000 IT workers and perhaps 5,000 or 6,000 are developing applications, that’s a huge expense.
+Some of the world’s largest companies have maybe 10,000 IT workers, and perhaps 5,000 or 6,000 of those workers are developing applications.
+That’s a huge expense.
 Is that a cost center or investment center?
-Well, that’s a matter of perspective but if you’re trying to understand how that money is being spent, you’ve got to first know how to track Agile development and you’ve got to start thinking about how you’re going to initiate, fund, and measure Agile products.
+Well, that’s a matter of perspective, but if you’re trying to understand how that money is being spent, you’ve got to first know how to track Agile development.
+You’ve got to start thinking about how you’re going to initiate, fund, and measure Agile products.

 Getting over the hurdle